ARMmbed/mbed-os-5-docs/docs/introduction/introduction.md

 The structure of Mbed OS enables matching applications and storage systems.
 In other words, where the block level storage options vary and are application dependent, you can choose the file system that best fits your IoT device.
 The FAT file system - backed by an SD card - provides compatibility with other operating systems, such as Windows, Mac OS or Linux.
 When high reliability and recovery from power failure are important, it makes sense to use our embedded file system, backed with a (Q)SPI NOR flash chip.

 Finally, Mbed OS implements the retargeting layer and boot process integration of each supported toolchain for you, so application development feels similar to C or C++ development for any other operating system.

-## Profiles and RTOS<!--clumsy title-->

-The **full profile** of Mbed OS has an RTOS core, so it supports deterministic, multithreaded, real-time software execution.
-The RTOS primitives are always available, allowing drivers and applications to rely on threads, semaphores, mutexes and other RTOS features.

-The **bare metal profile** doesn't include an RTOS, and can use APIs that are not thread safe for applications that do not require complex thread management<!--clumsy and too long-->.
-It supports small C libraries and mandates only a minimal set of APIs, to generate a smaller application than the full profile.
-It is therefore suitable for ultraconstrained devices that cannot accommodate the full profile.

 ## Connectivity